simonmichael/hledger/hledger/Hledger/Cli/Commands/Tags.md

 tags\
+List the tags used in the journal, or their values.

+_FLAGS

-List the unique tag names used in the journal, whether on transactions, postings, or account declarations.
+This command lists the tag names used in the journal, whether on transactions, postings, or account declarations.

 With a TAGREGEX argument, only tag names matching this regular expression (case insensitive, infix matched) are shown.